badewen/Growtopia-Dumps/README.md

    - profit

 # Limitations
-- cant be run (well, you are going to use this for static analysis dont you?)
+- cant be run (well, you are going to use this for static code analysis dont you?)

 # Credits
 https://github.com/Mattiwatti/EfiGuard <br>